Dreams from My Father: Accuracy

 Obama acknowledges using composite characterizations and adjusted chronology in the book's introduction, writing that the "hazards" of autobiography could not be fully avoided.
+As early as 2004, this drew criticism from Chicago Sun-Times columnist Lynn Sweet, who wrote that "it is impossible to tell who [in the book] is real and who is not."
 Noting the book's considerable number of alterations from reality, invented composite characters, and restructured timelines, scholar David Garrow described Dreams as "a work of historical fiction" in his 2017 biography of Obama, Rising Star.
+Sheila Miyoshi Jager, a former girlfriend of Obama's, has objected being combined with another woman into a white character, as she is half-Asian and considers herself mixed-race, like Obama.

 David Remnick, another Obama biographer (The Bridge, 2010), described Dreams as "a mixture of verifiable fact, recollection, recreation, invention, and artful shaping."
 A number of factual inaccuracies or exaggerations in Dreams were also discussed by David Maraniss in his 2012 work Barack Obama: The Story; Maraniss describes the book as more akin to fictional literature than true autobiography.

-Persons in the book
+People in the book

 With the exception of family members and a handful of public figures, Barack Obama says in the 2004 preface that he had changed names of others to protect their privacy.
 He also created composite characters to expedite the narrative flow.
 Some of his acquaintances have recognized themselves and acknowledged their names.
 Various researchers have suggested the names of other figures in the book: